-Overnight strikes hit the Popular Mobilisation Forces' headquarters in the northern Iraqi province of Kirkuk and near the Syrian border in Al Qaim, leaving dozens of casualties, according to officials and militia groups.
+Overnight strikes hit the headquarters of the Popular Mobilisation Forces (PMF) in the northern Iraqi province of Kirkuk and near the Syrian border in Al Qaim, leaving nine fighters dead and 10 wounded, the group said in a statement.

 Iraq has been caught in the crossfire of the US-Israel war against Iran, which has expanded and risks further destabilisation in the region.